 Those two conceptions of competitiveness each imply a distinct definition of a domestic industry and a different mechanism whereby taxation affects competitiveness.
 Those two views also track popular positions in long standing policy debates.
 For example, each view is associated with a different tax neutrality benchmark.
 The first view is closely associated with capital export neutrality, whereas the second view is closely associated with capital ownership neutrality.
 Those two views also track opposing positions in the “Who Is Us?” debate from the 1990s.

 Knoll, Michael S., "The Connection Between Competitiveness and International Taxation" (2012).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 419.